danielcurtis/gatsby-mdx-netlify/src/pages/index.md

       * All the usual Gatsby + MDX stuff

-      <CallToAction url="https://github.com/renvrant/gatsby-mdx-netlify-cms-starter" align="center" bgColor="crimson">Check out the Repo</CallToAction>

     title: About This Starter
   - body: >-
       Go through each of these directories to understand the project and extend from it.

       * *src/cms* - Utilities for working with FrontMatter which Netlify CMS depends on, example previews and example widget registration.
 This folder also includes a whitelist of components that will be included in the MDX render scope in **cms-components.constants.js**.

-      * *src/components* - Components, mostly default with a few additions such as a call to action and a smart link.
+      * *src/components* - Components, mostly default with a few additions such smart link.

       * *src/core* - Core components to render markdown, catch errors

-      * *src/page-templates* - Templates for CMS pages and an entry template component that will be used to determine what template should be shown where.
-Look in particular at **cms-entry.template.js**
+      * *src/templates* - Templates for CMS pages and an entry template component that will be used to determine what template should be shown where.
+Look in particular at **cms-entry.js**

       * *src/pages* - Editor content.
 All CMS-created pages will live in the content directory.
 Other pages may be modified from the CMS, but cannot be created or deleted.